 For literally putting a fresh spin on skyrmions and harnessing quantum phenomena for nanoelectronics, Soumyanarayanan received the Young Scientist Award at the 2018 President’s Science and Technology Awards.
-Soumyanarayanan, who is also an assistant professor at the National University of Singapore and the 2018 recipient of the IEEE Magnetics Society Early Career Award, gives us a closer look at skyrmions and the role they could play in next-generation computing.
+Soumyanarayanan, who is also an Assistant Professor at the National University of Singapore and the 2018 recipient of the IEEE Magnetics Society Early Career Award, takes us on a closer look at skyrmions and the role they could play in next-generation computing.

 1. Tell us about the key problem you are trying to solve with your research.

 Moore’s law, or the exponential growth of computing power with time, is reaching its limits after a five-decade reign as the cornerstone of modern electronics.
-One promising alternative is to use the electron ‘spin’ instead of charge to store, process, and transfer information.
-Spin electronics, or spintronics, may offer devices with faster processing speeds while drastically reducing power consumption.
+One promising alternative is to use electron ‘spin’ instead of charge to store, process and transfer information.
+Spin electronics, or spintronics, may offer devices faster processing speeds while drastically reducing power consumption.

 Of late, my research efforts have focused on magnetic skyrmions.
 Recently discovered in industry-compatible materials, skyrmions are nanoscale arrangements of electron spins that behave like individual magnetic particles.
 They have promising attributes as base elements for next-generation computing.
 We are developing thin-film materials hosting such skyrmions and investigating their behavior in nanoscale devices.